10 Free SEO Tools Every Business Owner Should Use

 9. Knowem

-I can still remember the good old days when the social media sites were very easy to manage, because there were very few of them.
-Most people expect you to be active on dozens of social media sites these days, though.
-And since branding plays an important role, it may be a good idea to secure your name on all the important sites.
-But how can you find out what these sites are, and how do you know if the name that you are after isn’t already taken?
+I remember the good old days when social media sites were easy to manage because there were few of them.
+These days, most people expect you to be active on dozens of social media sites.
+Since branding is important, securing your name on all the major sites is a good idea.
+But how do you find out which sites are important and ensure that the name you want isn’t already taken?

-Knowem offers you the possibility of checking if the brand, product or user name profile that you are looking for is taken or not.
-In fact, Knowem’s team can also create the desired social site profiles for you, but nothing prevents you from doing the entire job by yourself.
+Knowem allows you to check if the brand, product, or username you want is available.
+Knowem’s team can also create the desired social site profiles for you, but you can do the entire job yourself if you prefer.

 10. IFTTT

-“If this then that”, aka IFTTT is a very powerful, and yet little understood website that can help any business owner save a lot of time by automating some of the most boring tasks.
-It’s not an SEO tool per se, but some people are successfully using it for search engine optimization purposes as well.
+“If This Then That,” aka IFTTT is a powerful but often underutilized website that helps business owners save time by automating some of the most tedious tasks.
+While it’s not an SEO tool per se, some people use it successfully for SEO.

-There are close to 100 “channels” (websites / services) that you can choose from and tens of thousands of “recipes”, actions that can be automatically performed when a specific action is triggered.
+There are nearly 100 “channels” (websites/services) and tens of thousands of “recipes,” actions that can be automatically performed when a specific trigger occurs.

-– Get an email whenever your stocks are up 1%;
+• Get an email whenever your stocks go up 1%

-– Add a new job proposal to an online spreadsheet whenever LinkedIn finds one that may be suitable for you;
+• Add a new job proposal to an online spreadsheet whenever LinkedIn finds one that suits you

-– Post the links to your favorite YouTube videos on Facebook.
+• Post your favorite YouTube videos to Facebook

-These are just a few recipe examples; as mentioned above, there are tens of thousands of them on the site.
+These are just a few examples; there are tens of thousands of recipes on the site.
 More than that, you can create your own recipes on ifttt.com; here’s a quick tutorial that explains it all.

-I hope that you like these free tools.
-Make sure to bookmark / share this blog post and (most of all) don’t forget to put what you have learned into practice.
+I hope you find these free tools helpful.
+Make sure to bookmark/share this blog post and, most importantly, put what you’ve learned into practice.

 Leave a Reply